sergioaraki/Nodebot-Rover/README.md

 6. **Portable battery** with microUSB for RaspberryPi power, you will need more power if using other RaspberryPi than A+
 7. **Rover kit** any similar kit to [this](http://www.active-robots.com/4wd-atv-robot-chassis-kit) should work fine

-## Getting Started
+## First steps

 This tutorial will work with raspbian-wheezy, you can download this from [here](https://downloads.raspberrypi.org/raspbian/images/raspbian-2015-05-07/2015-05-05-raspbian-wheezy.zip), is not working with jessie yet...

 Make a clean install of raspbian-wheezy on your sdcard, instructions [here](https://www.raspberrypi.org/documentation/installation/installing-images/).
 For the first steps you will need a TV or monitor with HDMI, USB keyboard, USB mouse and the USB Wifi dongle connected.

-In the first boot in raspi-config expand file system, enable ssh, camera module and piface, also change hostname from raspberrypi to nodebot.
+In the first boot in raspi-config expand file system, enable ssh, camera module and piface (SPI), also change hostname from raspberrypi to nodebot.

 Execute this command: